hyperledger-labs/perun-doc/source/go-perun/port_eth_dot/migration.rst

 - We use ``blockQueryDepth`` in the ``setupPaymentClient`` call.

 .. note::
-    On our `Polkadot node <https://github.com/perun-network/perun-polkadot-node>`_, Alice and Bob both start with *1.153 MDot*.
+    On our `Polkadot node <https://github.com/perun-network/perun-polkadot-node>`_, Alice and Bob start with *1.153 MDot* each.
 Hence we use a higher balance for funding and payments in ``main.go``.

 .. code-block:: go